EN

 Help For Buying a New Home

 It's all about expertise.
-Advisors Mortgage Group has it.

-Diverse products have evolved so virtually anyone can own a home.
+HELP FOR BUYING A HOME -- First time home buyer-- Diverse mortgage products have evolved so virtually anyone with decent credit and qualifying income can own a home.
 There are, however, certain criteria.
 And there are times when it's not as easy as you think.
-Lenders can have strict criteria for home buyers, and first time home buyers need to garner information and learn how to qualify.
+Lenders can have strict criteria for home buyers, and first time home buyers need to understand how to qualify.

 How much money will I have to come up with to buy a home?